Nursery and garden industry

 Moving plant products interstate or overseas

-There are strict rules about moving plants and their products - such as fruit, vegetables, flowers - between states and countries.
+There are strict rules about moving plants and their products between states and countries, including:

 Plant Biosecurity handles the Interstate Certification Assurance scheme.